zubetcha/monorepo-ez-script/README.md

 # monorepo-ez-scripts

-CLI for running script of each workspace in monorepo directory more than easily.
+CLI for running script of each workspace in monorepo more easily.

 🙅🏻‍♀️ `deno` is not supported.